Share Your Media

 - Responsive Sizing: Selecting this option will create code that resizes the media according to the size of the browser window, improving the appearance and usability of the embedded media across a range of different devices (mobile, tablet, desktop).

 The embed code is generated based on your choices.
 You can copy the embed code to your webpage to display the media.

 The embed code is very long, but the entire code will be highlighted when you click once on the code.
 To copy the embed code, click once on the embed code, then right-click (Windows) or Ctrl-click (Mac), then select from the pop-up menu.

 This embed code should function in any site that supports HTML.
 See below for examples of webpages that include embed codes:

 Once you have uploaded media, or recorded a video directly from your webcam, you can share a link to the media in an email message or on a webpage.

 On your My Media page, locate the file you want to embed and click its thumbnail in the gallery.
 The media's page will open.

 - Copy the code in the Link to Media Page field.
-To do so, highlight the link and select from the pop-up menu.
+To do so, click once anywhere on the link the link, right-click, then click in the pop-up menu.

 Enable or Disable Video Downloads